 What did then City attorney Casey Gwinn do?

-Not only did then city attorney Casey Gwinn not prosecute Griffin for fraud or child endangerment; Gwinn went basic fraud and child endangerment one better.
+then city attorney Casey Gwinn not prosecute Griffin for fraud or child endangerment; Gwinn went basic fraud and child endangerment one better.

 Casey Gwinn promoted Griffin’s business.